Entertainment Logo Ideas:

 What imagery should I use in my entertainment logo?

-What are the best colors for an entertainment logo?
+What are the best colors for an entertainment logo design?

 Bright primary colors work well to grab attention, while black and white or grayscale designs are more understated and sophisticated.
 A dash of color will bring your design to life and add a subtle flair to your monochromatic logo.
 Be bold with your color choice, but try and stick to one to three colors to keep your design clean and elegant.